Legend of Proserpina by Dante Gabriel Rossetti

 Works of the famous Pre-Raphaelite artist Dante Gabriel Rossetti often resonate with his personal experiences in life and love.
-Especially, the lush portraits of the larger-than-life goddesses were often inspired by the women who had the biggest significance for him: his auburn-haired wife, beautiful and blonde mistress, and the raven-haired muse.
-The later provided both the meaning and the model for his painting depicting the legend of Proserpine.
+Especially, the lush portraits of the larger-than-life goddesses were often inspired by the women who had the biggest significance to him: his auburn-haired wife, beautiful and blonde mistress, and the raven-haired muse.
+The latter provided both the meaning and the model for his painting depicting the legend of Proserpina.

-Proserpine, or how Romans would call her ‘Proserpina’ is the queen of the underworld and the wife of Pluto, god and the king of the underworld, also known as Hades.
-She was a daughter of Ceres, the goddess of agriculture and abundance, and Jupiter, the ruler of all the gods, whose Greek counterpart would be Zeus.
-The goddess was abducted by Pluto, and her enraged mother Ceres cast a great famine on earth until her daughter will be returned.
-So Jupiter sent Mercury to the underworld to bring back Proserpine.
-Unfortunately, she ate the pomegranate, whilst staying with Pluto, which is known as the ‘fruit of the dead’.
-Anyone who ate the fruit had to stay in the underworld for the rest of their life.
-But an agreement was made so that only once in a year Pluto would release back Proserpine to her mother.
-Since then, Proserpine has become a goddess of spring, for earth revived after winter when she returned home from the underworld.
+Jupiter sent Mercury to the Underworld to bring back Proserpina.
+Unfortunately, she had eaten a pomegranate while staying with Pluto, which is known as the “fruit of the dead.”
+Anyone who ate the fruit had to stay in the Underworld for the rest of their life.
+But an agreement was made so that only once in a year Pluto would release back Proserpina to her mother.
+Since then, Proserpina has become a goddess of spring, for the earth was revived after winter when she returned home from the underworld.

-Between 1871–1877, when Jane regularly modeled for Rossetti, eight different paintings were made on the theme of Proserpine.
+In the years 1871–1877, when Jane regularly modeled for Rossetti, eight different paintings were made on the theme of Proserpina.
 He described his vision of the goddess in a letter:

-As a token of love Rossetti gifted jewellery from his own collection to Jane, such as the Burmesian gold bracelet in The Beloved (1865-6), the famous gold chain Jane wearing whilst modeling for The Blue Silk Dress (1868) and others, which are now accessible to the public at V&A Museum in London.
+As a token of love, Rossetti gifted jewelry from his own collection to Jane, such as the Burmese gold bracelet in The Beloved (1865-1866), the famous gold chain Jane wore whilst modeling for The Blue Silk Dress (1868), and others, which are now accessible to the public at V&A Museum in London.